eraygenc-eng/real-time-email-spam-classifier/README.md

 ## Real-Time Email Spam Classifier (PyTorch + FastAPI + Gmail Integration)

 # Overview
 This project is an end-to-end email spam classification system that combines machine learning, API development, and real-world automation.

+# What is this project?
+A real-time spam detection system that connects to your Gmail inbox, classifies incoming emails using a trained ML model, and automatically forwards spam emails.

 The system: